Alexander Wedderburn, 1st Earl of Rosslyn: Political career

 When George Grenville, whose principles leaned to Toryism, quarrelled with the court, Wedderburn affected to regard him as his leader in politics.
 At the dissolution in the spring of 1768 he was returned by Sir Lawrence Dundas for Richmond as a Tory, but in the questions that arose over John Wilkes he took the popular side of Wilkes and liberty, and resigned his seat in May 1769.
 In the opinion of the people he was now regarded as the embodiment of all legal virtue; his health was toasted at the dinners of the Whigs amid rounds of applause, and, in recompense for the loss of his seat in parliament, he was returned by Lord Clive for his pocket-borough of Bishop's Castle, in Shropshire, in January 1770.

 During the next session he acted vigorously in opposition, but his conduct was always viewed with distrust by his new associates, and his attacks on the ministry of Lord North grew less and less animated in proportion to its apparent fixity of tenure.
 In January 1771 he was offered and accepted the post of solicitor-general.
 The high road to the woolsack was now open, but his defection from his former path has stamped his character with general infamy.
 Junius wrote of him, "As for Mr Wedderburn, there is something about him which even treachery cannot trust," and Colonel Barr attacked him in the House of Commons.
 The new law officer defended his conduct with the assertion that his alliance in politics had been with George Grenville, and that the connection had been severed on his death.

+During the American Revolutionary War, Wedderburn consistently renounced the British America colonies.
+Wedderburn sustained a brackishness concerning Great Britain interests of the Thirteen Colonies and the forthcoming American Revolution.
+On January 29, 1774, the privy counsellors sponsored a council order tantamount to England's bull-baiting illustrative by Wedderburn's bellicose diatribe towards Benjamin Franklin (and, some historians say, downright slanderous) before the Privy Council in January 1774.